Zeisig0115/NFC-Device-Identification-Using-Deep-Learning-and-Radio-Frequency-Fingerprint/README.md

 # NFC-Device-Identification-Using-Deep-Learning-and-Radio-Frequency-Fingerprint
 Low-cost NFC security: authenticating tags via RF fingerprinting with Triplet and SoftTriple losses, effectively combating cloning with low-end SDR devices and a special card slot design.

--models: All the networks employed in this project
+[models] the networks employed in this project

--ce_train: The script to train the networks with Cross-Entropy loss
+[ce_train] script to train the networks with Cross-Entropy loss

--triplet_train: The script to train the networks with Triplet loss
+[triplet_train] script to train the networks with Triplet loss

+[box_plot] script for plotting the box plot used in anomaly detection

+[demo1] a simple demo for bench inspection following several steps, creating the dictionary, collecting data, preprocessing data, anomaly detection, device classification

+[load] script for loading the data from raw file format

+[methods] methods for data preprocessing/augmentation

+[tools] script for dataset, utilities, and loss functions

+[visualizer] script for plotting the high-dimensional embeddings